 Adri Schreuder classical and music in education department, world music

 Joris Roelofs jazz department: clarinet

 Saskia Törnqvist classical department, music history

-March 12-16, the CvA hosts the fifteenth edition of its Master Research Symposium.
-Almost a hundred students from the master’s programme present their research projects, with a lecture recital, a workshop, or a thesis presentation.
-Many of them perform with an ensemble or band.
+March 8-12, the CvA will host the eighteenth edition of its Master Research Symposium.
+Almost a hundred students from the master’s programme will present their research projects, with a lecture recital, a workshop, or a thesis presentation.
+Many of them will perform with an ensemble or band.